kwur/new-kwur-site/_posts/2011-11-12-between-the-buried-and-me-animals-as-leaders-at-the-pageant.md

   </p>

   <p>
-    Thier second album, "Weightless" was just released on Prosthetic Records, and is one of the&nbsp; best records of 2011, in my opinion.
+    Thier second album, "Weightless" was just released on Prosthetic Records, and is one of the  best records of 2011, in my opinion.
   </p>

   <p>
-    &nbsp;

   </p>

   <p>